Richcandt/simple_shell/README.md

-# simple_shell
-this is pair programming projects
+ this project is for pair programming project. for Richard KWIZERA and Aimable Ngoga